George Freedman: Life in Australia

 In 1969, Knoll despatched Freedman to 'Manhattanise and Internationalise' Sydney at the executive offices and boardrooms for the Bank of New South Wales, one of Australia's oldest banking institutions (founded in 1817 and renamed Westpac in 1982).

 While working on this project, Freedman began a personal relationship with prominent Sydney decorator Neville Marsh—who employed him as a designer with Neville Marsh Interiors in 1970.
 To exploit Freedman's international experience, they agreed that the practice should 'go modern', and in 1973, the business was rebranded Marsh Freedman Associates (MFA).

 As well as designing interiors for some of Sydney's most prestigious and prosperous families, MFA created sophisticated fine dining rooms for some of Sydney's outstanding restaurateurs, notably Anne Taylor (Taylors, 1984); Tony and Gay Bilson (Berowra Waters Inn, 1976; Kinselas, 1983; Tresury, 1992, and Ampersand, 1998; Damien and Josephine Pignolet (Claudes, 1981); Helen and Malcolm Spry (Chez Oz, 1985); Leon Fink (Bilsons and Quay, 1986, 1988), and Armando Percuoco (Buon Ricordo Ristorante refurbishment, 2007).

 During the late 1980s, Neville Marsh retired from Marsh Freedman Associates and Freedman continued to practice as George Freedman Associates (with Robert Chester and Sam Marshall).
 In 2002 he appointed a younger architect, Ralph Rembel, as his business partner and renamed the practice 'Freedman Rembel'.
 This practice was dissolved in 2010, when Freedman joined architects Peddle Thorp and Walker as Head of Interior Design (but he continued consulting to his existing private clients).

 Personal life

 Freedman was widely known for his wit, warm laugh, home cooking, Negroni's, and devotion to his dogs (Scottish Terriers owned in pairs).
 In New York prior to meeting Neville Marsh, Freedman lived a sophisticated lifestyle with then partner Ronald Vance.
 He maintained lifelong friendships with notable Americans such as George Deem.
 Freedman and Marsh had successful careers in addition to their personal relationship.
 During the 1990s Freedman cared for his partner Neville Marsh and supported by Andrew Bryan.
-In 2008 he exchanged vows with Peter O'Brien at Sainte-Chapelle Paris, France.
-The stained glass windows have rich vibrant colors and are considered among the highest achievements of the Rayonnant period of Gothic architecture.
+In 2008 he exchanged vows with Peter O'Brien at Sainte-Chapelle in Paris.
 They later wed in Queenstown, New Zealand when same sex marriages became legalized.
 Freedman died from cancer in Sydney in 2016, aged 80.